luminovang/documentation/encryption/crypter.md

 ### generate_key

-Generate a random encryption key string using your default encryption handler.
+Generates a random encryption key or a pair of private and public keys using the default encryption handler.
-For private and public key generation it uses openssl RSA.
+For `RSA` key generation, `OpenSSL` is utilized.

 ```php
 public static generate_key(string $type = 'random', array $options = []): string|array|false